tcpoint/terra/README.md

 # terra

+This code is derived from the DaisyExamples repository.

 This is all work in progress stuff.
 I'm still learning the platform.
 Hopefully, it helps get somebody started.